 After the configuration above, SwitchB, SwitchC and SwitchD are assumed to send a route 12.0.0.0 to SwitchA.
 According to the comparison of BGP route strategy; there is an assumption that the routes sent by the three switches above have the same attribute value before the comparison of metric attribute.
 At this time, the route with lower value is the better route.
 But the comparison of metric attribute will only be done with the routes from the same AS.
 For SwitchA, the routes passed SwitchC are preferable to the one passed SwitchD.
 Because SwitchC and SwitchB are not located in the same AS, the SwitchA will not do metric comparison between the two switches.
-If the metric comparison between different AS is needed, the routes passed SwitchB are the best to SwitchA.
+If the metric comparison between different AS is needed, the command" bgp always-compare-med" will be used.
+If this command is configured, the routes passed SwitchB are the best to SwitchA.
 At this time, the following command may be added on SwitchA: